Encoding (memory): Item recognition

 In item recognition, one is asked whether or not a given probe item has been seen before.
-It is important to note that the recognition of an item can include context.
+The recognition of an item can include context.
 That is, one can be asked whether an item has been seen in a study list.
 So even though one may have seen the word "apple" sometime during their life, if it was not on the study list, it should not be recalled.

 Item recognition can be modeled using Multiple trace theory and the attribute-similarity model.
 In brief, every item that one sees can be represented as a vector of the item's attributes, which is extended by a vector representing the context at the time of encoding, and is stored in a memory matrix of all items ever seen.
 When a probe item is presented, the sum of the similarities to each item in the matrix (which is inversely proportional to the sum of the distances between the probe vector and each item in the memory matrix) is computed.
 If the similarity is above a threshold value, one would respond, "Yes, I recognize that item."
 Given that context continually drifts by nature of a random walk, more recently seen items, which each share a similar context vector to the context vector at the time of the recognition task, are more likely to be recognized than items seen longer ago.